 After clicking to Add a new language, it will be added to the Beta Locales section of this page.
 (Again, beta locales are not visible to regular site visitors until they're published and become a supported locale.)
 In this Beta Locales view, you'll see the percentage of content that has been translated into the new locale.
 Please note that the translated percentage listed here is the percentage of organization-specific content only, not the percentage of the platform as a whole.
 To start adding translations for the organization-specific content, click the Translate link.

 This page will show you a breakdown of where the untranslated content is housed.
-Note that the Content categories here are the same as the categories included in CMS > Content.
+Note that the Content categories here are the same as the categories included in Settings > Content.

 From here, clicking a category name will bring you to a page detailing the pieces of content included in the category.
 If the content has a check mark in the locale's column, then it has been translated.
 To translate the content, click the content name.

 From here, you'll see the current text in your organization's default language.
-At the bottom of this page is the list of languages that have been added to the site.
-Choose the appropriate locale and click Translate.
+Click the Translate tab to see a list of the languages that have been added to the site.
+Choose the language you'd like to add content for and click Translate.

 The translation page will again show the current text in the site's primary language.
 Enter a translation for the text and click Save Translation.

-Once you've completed translating organization-specific text into the new language, return to the Manage Locales page (admin homepage > Settings > Time Zone & Locale > Manage Locales) and click to Publish the translation.
+Once you've completed translating organization-specific text into the new language, or whenever you're ready to make the new translation visible to your supporters, return to the Manage Locales page (admin homepage > Settings > Time Zone & Locale > Manage Locales) and click to Publish the translation.
 This will move the translation from beta, which is only visible to site admins, and make it a supported locale, which is visible to all site visitors.